-- (a) Except as otherwise provided in subsection (b), the adjudication procedures required under Section 403 apply to an informal adjudication. - (b) In an informal adjudication, the presiding officer shall regulate the course of the proceeding consistent with the due process requirement of meaningful opportunity to be heard.
-The presiding officer shall permit the parties and their representatives, and may permit others, to offer written or oral comments on the issues.
-The presiding officer may limit the use of witnesses, testimony, evidence, cross-examination, and argument and may limit or eliminate the use of pleadings, intervention, discovery, prehearing conferences, and rebuttal.
-Where appropriate in the discretion of the presiding officer, an informal adjudication may be in the nature of a conference. - (c) In regulating the course of the informal adjudication proceedings, the presiding officer shall recognize the rights of the parties: - (1) to notice that includes the decision to proceed by informal adjudication; - (2) to protest the choice of informal procedure, and that protest must be promptly decided by the presiding officer; - (3) to participate in person or by a representative; - (4) to have notice of any contrary factual material in the possession of the agency that can be relied on as the basis for adverse decision; and

-- (5) to be informed briefly, in writing, of the basis for an adverse decision in the case. - (d) The agency record for review of informal adjudication consists of the official transcript of oral testimony and any records that were considered by, prepared by, or submitted to, the presiding officer for use in the informal adjudication or by or to the agency on review.

-The agency shall maintain these records as its record of the informal adjudication.
+1 proceeding consistent with the due process requirement of meaningful opportunity to be heard.
+2 The presiding officer shall permit the parties and their representatives, and may permit others, to 3 offer written or oral comments on the issues.
+The presiding officer may limit the use of 4 witnesses, testimony, evidence, cross-examination, and argument and may limit or eliminate the 5 use of pleadings, intervention, discovery, prehearing conferences, and rebuttal.
+Where 6 appropriate in the discretion of the presiding officer, an informal adjudication may be in the 7 nature of a conference.
+8 (c) In regulating the course of the informal adjudication proceedings, the presiding 9 officer shall recognize the rights of the parties: 10 (1) to notice that includes the decision to proceed by informal adjudication; 11 (2) to protest the choice of informal procedure, and to have that protest promptly 12 decided by the presiding officer; 13 (3) to participate in person or by a representative; 14 (4) to have notice of any contrary factual material in the possession of the agency 15 that may be relied on as the basis for adverse decision; and 16 (5) to be informed briefly, in writing, of the basis for an adverse decision in the 17 case.
+18 (d) The agency record for review of informal adjudication consists of the official 19 transcript of oral testimony and any records that were considered by, prepared by, or submitted 20 to the presiding officer for use in the informal adjudication, or that are submitted by or to the 21 agency on review.
+The agency shall maintain these records as its record of the informal 22 adjudication.